MusicStoreLive/reverb-magento/README.md

 * **Make & Model are guessed from the title**.
 We can help your developers implement correct make & model parsing if you have structured fields on your side, or these can be corrected in bulk using Reverb's CSV import/export capabilities.
 In order to set make and model, you have to [modify the code here](https://github.com/reverbdotcom/reverb-magento/blob/master/app/code/community/Reverb/ReverbSync/Model/Mapper/Product.php#L71)

+* **Orders are synced only 24 hours into the past** if you just installed the extension and want to sync older orders, please edit the file at app/code/community/Reverb/ReverbSync/Helper/Orders/Retrieval/Creation.php and change MINUTES_IN_PAST_FOR_CREATION_QUERY to the number in minutes you want to go into the past.
+For 3 days, use 3 * 60 * 24 = 4320

 * Only simple products are synced.
 Configurable products are not synced.

 ## Installation: Part 1 - Install the App